Information about Oregon Domestic Violence Charges & Criminal Defense

 Because “Domestic Violence” is such a loaded term in Oregon, many prosecutors are overzealous about issuing cases, regardless of the underlying facts.
 In addition, most prosecutors do not like to make deals (plea bargains) on these types of cases.

 If you have been arrested, and charged with a crime of Domestic Violence, the deck can be stacked against you.
 It is strongly recommended that you speak with an experienced defense lawyer as soon as you can.

 Self Defense in Domestic Violence Cases

 We all know that there is rarely any reason to strike another person other than in self-defense.
 Depending on the dynamics of the situation, it is not at all uncommon to see the police arrest the person who was, in fact, acting in self defense.
 For example, one partner could try to hit the other partner.
 The other partner dodges, then hits back, and connects.
 When the police show up, the person who threw the first punch – the actual aggressor – will be the one with visible injury.
-This will almost always lead to the other person – the one who acted in self defense – being arrested.
+This can often lead to the other person – the one who acted in self defense – being arrested.

 Not all is lost, however.
 Self-defense may not keep someone from being arrested, but it can be a big factor at trial.
 At trial, the state must disprove a claim of self-defense.
 In other words, to convict you, the state must prove that 1) you purposefully or recklessly injured or harassed someone; AND 2) that person was not the aggressor.

 To put it in yet another way, you are allowed to defend yourself from aggression, so long as your defense does not exceed the level of aggression that you face.
 For example, if someone tries to punch you, you can punch back.
 But you cannot pull out a gun and shoot them.